Madonna Wayne Gacy: Career

-On August 2, 2007, it was reported that Bier filed a lawsuit against Manson for unpaid "partnership proceeds".
-Bier claims Manson spent the band's earnings on "sick and disturbing purchases of Nazi memorabilia and taxidermy (including the skeleton of a young Chinese girl)" and on various other luxurious items.
-Bier claimed that Manson "devised a campaign to drive Bier out of the band and rob him of his entitlement".

-On December 19, 2007, Manson filed a counter suit against Bier, accusing him of breach of contract.
-According to metalunderground.com, the lawsuit was settled for a sum far less than what was originally sought by Bier with the total being $380,000. $175,000 was paid out by Marilyn Manson while the rest was ordered to be paid by Stephen Bier's former business managers.
+In 2007, Bier filed a lawsuit against Manson for unpaid "partnership proceeds".
+Bier claims Manson spent the band's earnings on luxurious items and "devised a campaign to drive Bier out of the band and rob him of his entitlement".
+Manson filed a counter suit against Bier, accusing him of breach of contract.
+The lawsuit was settled for $380,000, $175,000 of which was paid out by Manson while the rest was ordered to be paid by Stephen Bier's former business managers.